animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-In order to bootstrap a Spring `ApplicationContext` in Apache Geode when starting a Apache Geode server using *Gfsh*, you must use Apache Geode's [initalizer](https://geode.apache.org/docs/guide/19/basic_config/the_cache/setting_cache_initializer.html) capability.
+to bootstrap a Spring `ApplicationContext` in Apache Geode when starting a Apache Geode server using *Gfsh*, you must use Apache Geode's [initalizer](https://geode.apache.org/docs/guide/19/basic_config/the_cache/setting_cache_initializer.html) capability.
 An initializer block can declare a application callback that